 "Do I want my nail services to be known as economical — or exceptional?"

 It seems like a no-brainer, doesn’t it?
 Of course we want to be perceived as exceptional.
 Who wants to be an average Nail Tech?
 Who wants to open an ordinary Nail Business?

 But positioning your offerings as exceptional is more difficult than it sounds.
 It takes guts, unwavering faith in your abilities, and a dedicated commitment to building your business in a way that your competitors are too lazy to do.

 I’ve lost count of how many times I’ve sat down with struggling Nail Tech’s and Salon Owners and said, “You have to start charging more money for your products and services.

-In today’s Knowledge for Nail Tech's business training, I am going to have that same talk with you.
-If you’re a Therapist, Stylist, Nail Tech or Make-Up Artist, or any type of service provider in the Beauty Industry, this blog post is for you.
+In today’s Mind Medicine business training, for Nail Tech's I am going to have that same talk with you.
+If you’re a Therapist, Stylist, Nail Tech or Make-Up Artist, or any type of service provider in the Beauty Industry, this training post is for you.

 Why is it so tough to charge what you’re worth?

 It seems like it should be easy.
-Do you want to charge more?
+Do you need to charge more?
 Then just charge more!

-But in reality, being more expensive than the average Nail Tech means:
+But in reality, being a bit more more expensive than the average Nail Tech means:

 - You’ll lose out on some future business.